Updated June 2026

 - Hinge at the hips and bend your knees to lower to the bar, keeping your chest up, back flat, and core engaged.

-- Grip the bar with hands shoulder-width apart, using a mixed grip.
+- Grip the bar with hands just outside your legs, double-overhand or hook grip.

 - Lift the barbell by extending your hips and knees.